 A ThredUp report released today revealed that online secondhand market is expected to grow 69% between 2019 and 2021, gaining 27% in 2020.
 Meanwhile, the fashion re-commerce giant projects the overall retail sector will shrink 15% over that period.
-Worth an estimated $28 billion in 2019, the retail market is expected to hit $64 million by 2021 as resale disruptors such as ThredUp, Depop and The RealReal continue to see growth.
+Worth an estimated $28 billion in 2019, the resale market is expected to hit $64 billion by 2024 as resale disruptors such as ThredUp, Depop and The RealReal continue to see growth.

 Although traditional retailers were challenged by store closures this spring, online commerce has accelerated amid COVID-19 — with ThredUp recording a record-breaking number of new visitors in May.
 ThredUp also reported a 50% increase in closet clean-outs during the public health crisis, as well as a 6.5 times increase in the number of donation clean-out kits ordered in April compared with prior months.
 Further, shoppers cut back on discretionary spending during COVID-19 — and according to ThredUp, 80% of consumers are willing to explore secondhand shopping when money is tight.

 Resale has also become a growing trend as consumers — particularly millennials and Gen Zers — become increasingly environmentally conscious.
 According to ThredUp, nine in 10 Gen Zers are open to buying used apparel, and about half of shoppers are planning to buy more sustainable fashion in the next five years.
 At the same time, consumers are becoming more wary of fast fashion, with resale expected to be nearly twice the size of fast fashion by 2029.